ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 A span is a logical unit of work, which encapsulates a start and end time as well as metadata to give more meaning to the unit of work being completed.
-For example, a span representing a client call to an HTTP endpoint would give the user the latency of the client call and metadata like the HTTP URL being called and HTTP method used.
+For example, a span representing a client call to an HTTP endpoint would give the user the latency of the client call and metadata like the HTTP URL being called, and the HTTP method used.
 If the span represents an SQL client call, the metadata would include the query being executed.

 Tracing gives the user a high-level view of how a single service invocation is processed across several distributed microservices.

-* Identify service bottlenecks - The user can monitor the latencies and identify when a service invocation slows down, pinpoint where the slowing down happens (by looking at the span latencies) and take action to improve the latency.
+* Identify service bottlenecks - The user can monitor the latencies and identify when a service invocation slows down, pinpoint where the slowing down happens (by looking at the span latencies), and take action to improve the latency.
 * Error identification - If an error occurs during the service invocation, it will show up in the list of traces.
 The user can easily identify where the error occurred and information of the error will be attached to the relevant span as metadata.